 The LAI-2000 (see Figure 6-2) will be set to average 4 points into a single value with one observation taken above the canopy and 4 beneath the canopy; in the row, 1⁄4 of the way across the row, 1⁄2 of the way across the row and 3⁄4 of the way across the row in the case of row crops.
-These should be made just before taking the biomass sample in a similar pattern as for the CROPSCAN.
+These should be made just before taking the biomass sample.
 For short vegetation, LAI will be derived from the destruction samples as described below.